 “Watch is a platform for all creators and publishers to find an audience, build a community of passionate fans, and earn money for their work, composed Facebook in its declaration post.
 “We think Watch will be home to a wide range of shows, from reality to comedy to live sports.”

 These shows will be obvious in a few classes like “Most Talked About,” “What’s Making People Laugh,” and “What Friends Are Watching,” which will be accessible in the “discover” area of the Watch tab.
-There will likewise be a “watch list” segment which will pool recordings that you haven’t seen yet from your favored makers.
+There will likewise be a “watch list” segment that will pool recordings you haven’t seen yet from your favored makers.

 Facebook also wants to focus on the social and discussion aspect of Facebook to help create communities around the TV shows.
 “Comments and reactions to a video are often as much a part of the experience as the video itself,” wrote Facebook.
 “So, when you watch a show, you can see comments and connect with friends and other viewers while watching, or participate in a dedicated Facebook Group for the show.”